secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Penetration Testing Process/Penetration Testing Phases - Assessment Specific Stages/Pre-Engagement.md

+### Introduction
-Pre-engagement is the stage of preparation for the actual penetration test.
+- Pre-engagement is the stage of preparation for the actual penetration test.
 During this stage, many questions are asked, and some contractual agreements are made.
 The client informs us about what they want to be tested, and we explain in detail how to make the test as efficient as possible.
 ![](https://academy.hackthebox.com/storage/modules/90/0-PT-Process-PRE.png)

-The entire pre-engagement process consists of three essential components:
+- The entire pre-engagement process consists of three essential components:

-1. Scoping questionnaire
+	- Scoping questionnaire

-2. Pre-engagement meeting
+	- Pre-engagement meeting

-3. Kick-off meeting
+	- Kick-off meeting

-Before any of these can be discussed in detail, a `Non-Disclosure Agreement` (`NDA`) must be signed by all parties.
-There are several types of NDAs:
+- Before any of these can be discussed in detail, a `Non-Disclosure Agreement` (`NDA`) must be signed by all parties

 | **Type** | **Description** |
 | --- | --- |